Our collections range from ceramics to fossil hominid casts.

 The certificate in immigration studies requires a total of 15 credit hours and can be taken in conjunction with a graduate degree in another ASU department, but it can also be taken on its own as an advanced course of study by those who work in immigration-related fields or intend to do so.

-Pre-admission coursework may be counted toward the degree with the permission of the degree director in accordance with Graduate College policy.
+Pre-admission coursework may be counted toward the degree with the permission of the degree director in accordance with ASU Graduate Education policy.
 Additionally, for students enrolled in an ASU graduate degree program, applicable certificate courses may count towards their degree program with the approval and consent of the degree-granting program.

 You may choose to specialize in the social sciences, the humanities or Mexican and Latino immigrants in the U.S. Although the program emphasizes Latino immigration (given the nature of the immigration courses offered at ASU and the preponderance of Latino immigrant communities in the Phoenix area), you may take broader courses focusing on global migration and other immigrant groups, as well as work with local Asian/Southeast Asian immigrants and refugee communities.